 Poor communication is especially troubling when it comes to the job description.
 If the duties of the job aren’t clear in the listing and aren’t easily clarified during the interview process, you may be setting yourself up for a job that doesn’t meet your expectations.
 Make sure you get your job description in writing and clarify any questions in the interview process.
 Unfortunately, sometimes people are promised a job or position only to find out on day one it’s not what they expected.

 What does gaslighting look like in an interview?
 Anything that undervalues your experience or is intended to make you doubt yourself is gaslighting.
 The interviewer may look at your resume and make comments that understate your qualifications.
 If you feel more like you’re being interrogated than interviewed, it may be a warning sign that this is a company that operates with intimidation rather than collaboration.

 Gaslighting can also happen in the negotiation phase.
 When an offer is extended there may be a specific budget or range they have to stick to, but if they belittle your request or try to convince you you’re not worth what you're asking, it is likely a sign that it’s a workplace that won’t value you.
 In a time of economic uncertainty some companies will try and convince you that you’re lucky to have a job at all.
 And, while maybe it is true that you just need a job, be aware of the signs of a negative workplace so you can be better prepared to face them.

 Side note: belittling is a big warning sign in any situation.
 Everyone wants to work somewhere that recognizes the good in people instead of focusing on the bad, and if an organization or group of people speaks negatively about people or their achievements, that should give you pause.
-Conversely, recognition has a big impact on how you feel at work, so make sure you end up somewhere that prioritizes appreciation and positivity.
+Conversely, employee recognition has a big impact on how you feel at work, so make sure you end up somewhere that prioritizes appreciation and positivity.